MikeyB303/showme/README.md

 # SHOW ME WHAT YOU GOT
 Summon a great head from the Signus-5 expanse with this *useful* gem!

-**WARNING:** The sight of the great head may cause you to say "the old gods are dead, fuck all previous religions" and convert to Headism, a potato based religion.

 ## Installation
 Install by running this line in your terminal